splunk/public-o11y-docs/incident-intelligence/manage-notifications/notification-preferences.rst

 * Use a diverse set of notification types in your personal notification preferences (voice, SMS, push) to avoid a single point of failure.
 * Test your configuration in various modes for example, do not disturb, vibrate only, using a manual incident before you go on call.
-* If using Do Not Disturb, set the Splunk Observability Cloud for Mobile contact to a favorite and allow Favorites to bypass Do Not Disturb (DND).
+* If using Do Not Disturb, set  Splunk Observability Cloud for Mobile contact to a favorite and allow Favorites to bypass Do Not Disturb (DND).

 See the following sections for operating system-specific information.

 Notification delivery on iOS
 ===================================

-To ensure you receive notifications from Incident Intelligence:
+To ensure you receive notifications from Incident Intelligence, follow these steps:

 #.
-Open the Splunk Observability Cloud for Mobile app on your phone.
+Open Splunk Observability Cloud for Mobile app on your phone.
 #.
 Select :guilabel:`Settings`
 #.
-Enable :guilabel:`Inident Notifications are Critical Alerts` to ensure incident notifications are not muted by the system.
+Enable :guilabel:`Incident Notifications are Critical Alerts` to ensure incident notifications are not muted by the system.
 #.
-When prompted, confirm that the Splunk Observability Cloud for Mobile app is allowed to send push notifications.
+When prompted, confirm that the Splunk Observability Cloud for Mobile app can send push notifications.
 #.
 Review the options for notifications, sounds, badges, and banners are enabled to ensure you do not miss incident notifications if your phone is locked or set to Do Not Disturb.
     .. image:: /_images/incident-intelligence/incident-intelligence-iOS-notif-override.png
         :width: 40%